Skip to main content

 git clone https://github.com/ublue-os/aurora

-just build aurora stablelocalhost/aurora:stable
+just build aurora Defaults to latest main

-Rebasing to a locally built image
+Rebasing to a Locally Built Image

 For bootc to see the new image it has to be moved from users container-storage to the container-storage of the root user like this:

-podman image scp localhost/aurora:latest root
+podman image scp localhost/aurora:latest root@localhost

 sudo bootc switch --transport containers-storage localhost/aurora:latest